 Based on an extrapolation of data provided by Eurofeu (see Annex A for more details) it is estimated that about 18 000 tonnes of PFAS-containing firefighting foam concentrates are sold in the EU per year, fluctuating between 14 000 to 20 000 tonnes.
-Of the total (central estimate), about 10 800 tonnes are estimated to be employed in fixed systems and about 7 200 in mobile systems24.
-The split by sector is detailed in Figure 4 below.
+Of the total (central estimate), about 10 800 tonnes are estimated to be employed in fixed systems and about 7 200 in mobile systems25.
+A split of sales in the EU by sector is detailed in Figure 4 below.
 This shows that chemical/petrochemical is by far the largest user sector of foams (59 %), but municipal fire brigades, marine applications, airports and defence applications also account for significant volumes.
 Ready for use products only account for a very small share of PFAS-containing foams, the vast majority of this category are fire extinguishers.

 Figure 4.
-Split of PFAS-containing firefighting foams by sector.
+Split of sales of PFAS-containing firefighting foams in the EU by sector.
 Source: (Wood et al., 2020) based on data provided to the authors by Eurofeu.